code42/code42cli/docs/userguides/deactivatedevices.md

 You can generate a list of devices using `code42 devices list`.
 By default, it will display the list of devices at the command line, but you can also output it in a number of file formats.
-For example, to generate a CSV of devices in your environment, use this command:
+For example, to generate a CSV of active devices in your environment, use this command:

 ```
-code42 devices list -f CSV
+code42 devices list --active -f CSV
 ```

 To save to a file, redirect the output to a file in your shell:

 ```
-code42 devices list -f CSV > output.csv
+code42 devices list --active -f CSV > output.csv
 ```

 ### Filter the list